-An article from 6 September 1879 The Wreck of the Trinculo, describes the amazing efforts of the seamen Thomas Lefevre to swim ashore, braving the very rough waters, and maintain a line between the ship and the beach.
+An article from 6 September 1879 The Wreck of the Trinculo, describes the amazing efforts of the seamen Thomas Lefevre.
+Thomas swam ashore, braving the very rough waters, and maintained a line between the ship and the beach.
 This allowed a guide line for crew and family members to make it to shore.
 Many people could not swim, and at one stage they thought the Captains 16 month old child had drowned during the rescue.
 But amazingly everyone survived.
 According to the article, a cup of tea was all the Captains wife needed to be “brought round” after the harrowing ordeal.

 Not only did they brave very rough seas, they were then stuck on the beach for 2 days until assistance arrived.

 EXPLORE | There are more shipwrecks to explore in Gippsland as detailed in the Searching for Shipwrecks post.

 The stretch of coastline that is home to the shipwreck is clean, expansive and a gorgeous place for a wander.
 We were lucky enough to find a hermit crab on our visit, and also didn’t see another person = private beach!

 Through writing this post I found out that the 90 Mile Beach is the third longest uninterrupted beach in the world!
 Fancy pants indeed.